Robert Grant (Christian leader): Media work

 Grant appeared on 60 Minutes, Nightline, CBS, NBC News, the Morton Downey, Jr. Show, Good Morning America, CBS Nightwatch and various local and national radio and television talk shows.
 He has been quoted in Time, Newsweek, U.S. News & World Report, Washington Post, Christianity Today, and other publications.

 Grant has also worked as a radio talk show host, as the co-host of the television talk show Let Freedom Ring, and on the publisher's council of Conservative Digest Magazine, and is the publisher of American Freedom Journal.

 Pastoral work

 Grant is an ordained Baptist minister.
 He has worked in various ministerial positions, as the religion editor of The Washington Times, and has led over 125 pilgrimages to Israel.
 He was the founder of the California Graduate School of Theology.
 He is a member of the Religious Roundtable.
-He was a founding chairman Coalition for Religious Freedom and the American Coalition for Traditional Values, both with Tim Lahaye.
+He was a founding chairman Coalition for Religious Freedom and the Traditional Values Coalition, both with Tim LaHaye.
 He founded the United Community Church of Glendale, California.